 edX is definitely good if you choose the right course and dedicate the recommended amount of time to it.

-Having taken several courses on edX, on subjects ranging from cybersecurity to psychology, I can say that I’ve largely enjoyed my time spend on the platform, and certainly learned a lot.
+Having taken several courses on edX, on subjects ranging from cybersecurity to psychology, I can say that I’ve largely enjoyed my time spent on the platform, and certainly learned a lot.
 That said, the quality of courses does vary a little.

 Unsurprisingly, the general rule is that the more high-profile the university producing the course, the better the production values and the overall course content.
-This has a considerable impact on how much you feel you’ve really got from the course at the end
+This has a considerable impact on how much you feel you’ve really got from the course at the end.

 For example, I took a “Science of Happiness” course from Berkeley way back in 2014, yet I still clearly remember some of the course content and the lessons I learned.
 (I really recommend this course if you’re into wellbeing and psychology).
 Meanwhile, the Criminal Justice course I took a year later taught me little beyond the fact that criminal justice isn’t nearly as exciting or interesting as I thought it would be!
 (If that had been the only course I’d taken before writing an edX review, I may have been less positive!)